12 Ways to Fund Your Hardware Startup

 Typically you need to have a prototype first, since it removes a lot of the unknowns in regards to development.

-Nothing is more exciting than raising hundreds of thousands or million of dollars in a crowdfunding campaign.
+Nothing is more exciting than raising hundreds of thousands or millions of dollars in a crowdfunding campaign.
 But that euphoria doesn’t last long before reality sets in.
 Now there’s a lot of pressure on you to deliver on a specific timeline.

 Lastly, it can also be really hard to recover if your campaign fails, especially if you were able to get significant publicity.